Did You Get a Text From UPS? It Could Be a Scam!

 - You’ll accidentally infect your mobile device with malware.
 In other cases, hackers will use these links to download malicious software onto your device.
 Once installed, malware can scan your device for sensitive information (like your bank account or credit card numbers), spy on you, or encrypt your device and demand payment to unlock it (this is called ransomware).

 These scams can be dangerous for you and lucrative for scammers.
-In 2021 alone, the average amount lost to text scams increased to $1,000 [*].
+In 2022 alone, the median amount lost to text scams increased to $1,000 [*].